fbpx

 FacebookTwitterWhatsApp

 Budgeting is a crucial step in successful financial planning.
 It is simpler when one is employed and they, therefore, have a clear idea of what they will make by month end.
-However, freelancers, the self-employed and those that live off commissions do not share in the luxury of certainty of income as theirs will vary from period to period.
+However, freelancers, the self-employed and those who live off commissions do not share in the luxury of certainty of income as theirs will vary from period to period.

-With the growing uptake of non-traditional jobs in all sectors, payment procedures are different and currently, for most freelancers, the uncertainty is not solely on the amount they will make that particular month but also when they will get paid.
+With the growing uptake of non-traditional jobs in all sectors, payment procedures are different and currently, for most freelancers, the uncertainty is not solely on the amount they will make that particular month but also on when they will get paid.
 Opinion: The Deception Of The Gig Economy

 Calculate your baseline

-Being aware of what your essential bills are e.g food, rent, clothing is a starting point that is completely necessary for your planning.
+Being aware of what your essential bills are e.g. food, rent, and clothing is a starting point that is completely necessary for your planning.
 Having this information will also help you in planning on what type of jobs to take up especially those that have a safety net and certainty of payment.
 This will also ensure that you understand the minimum pay possible that you can agree on.
-This is your bare bones-budget which can be created from your spending history for a couple of months.
+This is your bare budget which can be created from your spending history for a couple of months.

 How to do a personal financial check